 - cilantro leaves

-- Make the Creamy Cumin Ranch Dressing and set aside.
+- Make the Southwest Vegan Ranch Dressing and set aside.

 - In a small mixing bowl, combine the black beans, red onion, sweet bell pepper, zucchini, jalapeño, salt, smoked paprika, cumin, and lime juice.
 Mix well.

 - Lay a tortilla flat on your work surface.
-Spread 1-2 tbsp of Creamy Cumin Ranch Dressing all over the tortilla.
+Spread 1-2 tbsp of Southwest Vegan Ranch Dressing all over the tortilla.
 Add a few fresh spinach leaves, then ½ cup of the bean mixture, followed by a few cilantro leaves.
 Roll up the tortilla tightly.
 Cut into bite size pieces.
 Serve right away or place in the fridge until ready to serve.